katiesangpark/100-DAYS-OF-CODE/README.md

 **Today's Progress**: Week 3 Lectures and Quizzes Done & Week 4 Lectures and Quiz Done - Introduction to interactive programming in python Part 2 (Coursera)

 **Thoughts:** Learned basic programming tips; Sounds, Acceleration, Sets and How to know whether two materials were collided or not.

+### Day 11 : September 8, 2018

+**Today's Progress**:
+- Installed "SimpleGUICS2Pygame" on my Ubuntu : Googling, googling, googling...
+- <a href = "https://simpleguics2pygame.readthedocs.io/en/latest/index.html">SimpleGUICS2Pygame Tutorial Homepage</a>
+- Working on Mini-Project "Spaceship"(In progress) - Introduction to interactive programming in python Part 2 (Coursera)

+**Thoughts:**
+- I can make interactive programming programs on my Ubuntu from now on with SimpleGUICS2Pygame!
+ ( + SimpleGUI on the web - the website <a href = "http://www.codeskulptor.org/">CodeSkulptor</a>)
+- I worked on Mini-project "Spaceship" until 3AM, while checking what I did and what I didn't on the mini-project.
+Still in progress, but almost done.

+### Day 12: September 9, 2018

+- *Got a Certificate of "An Introduction to Interactive Programming in Python (Part 1)" by Rice University on Coursera on Sunday, September 9, 2018 4:24 AM GMT.*
+- (In Progress) Mini-Project "Spaceship" of Introduction to interactive programming in python Part 2 (Coursera)